Brice-Financial-Projects/Banking-System/README.md

 - Python 3.12
 - Standard library only
-- Virtual environment (`python -m venv venv`)
+- `python -m venv` for isolated environments
-- Git for version control
+- Git/GitHub for version control and documentation

 ---